"Nice" is actually a command

 ps -l

-# ps -l FS UID PID PPID C PRI NI ADDR SZ WCHAN TTY TIME CMD 4 S 0 2526 2503 0 80 0 - 35262 poll_s pts/0 00:00:00 sudo 4 S 0 2528 2526 0 80 0 - 22938 do_wai pts/ 0 00:00:00 su 4 S 0 2529 2528 0 80 0 - 3946 do_wai pts/0 00:00:00 bash 0 R 0 3315 2529 0 80 0 - 13267 - pts/0 00:00:00 ps
+# ps -l FS UID PID PPID C PRI NI ADDR SZ WCHAN TTY TIME CMD 4 S 0 2526 2503 0 80 0 - 35262 poll_s pts/0 00:00:00 sudo 4 S 0 2528 2526 0 80 0 - 22938 do_wai pts/0 00:00:00 su 4 S 0 2529 2528 0 80 0 - 3946 do_wai pts/0 00:00:00 bash 0 R 0 3315 2529 0 80 0 - 13267 - pts/0 00:00:00 ps

 top -c

-#top -c PID USER PR NI VIRT RES SHR S %CPU %MEM TIME+ COMMAND 571 root 20 0 474024 17456 6156 S 0.0 3.5 0:05.50 /usr/bin/python2 -Es /usr/sbin/tuned -l -P 341 polkitd 20 0 613016 9184 5076 S 0.0 1.8 0:00.20 /usr/lib/polkit-1/polkitd --no-debug 1474 root 20 0 447996 8968 6708 S 0.0 1.8 0:01.16 /usr/sbin/NetworkManager --no- daemon 1 root 20 0 127992 6612 4128 S 0.0 1.3 0:03.88 /usr/lib/systemd/systemd --switched-root --system --deserialize 21 1499 root 20 0 102904 5512 3456 S 0.0 1.1 0:00.02 /sbin/ dhclient -d -q -sf /usr/libexec/nm-dhcp-helper -pf /var/run/dhclient-eth0.pid -lf /var/lib/NetworkManager/dhclient-+ 2818 root 15 -5 13004 1416 1208 S 0.0 0.3 0:00.05 /bin/bash /opt/beyond.sh
+#top -c PID USER PR NI VIRT RES SHR S %CPU %MEM TIME+ COMMAND 571 root 20 0 474024 17456 6156 S 0.0 3.5 0:05.50 /usr/bin/python2 -Es /usr/sbin/tuned -l -P 341 polkitd 20 0 613016 9184 5076 S 0.0 1.8 0:00.20 /usr/lib/polkit-1/polkitd --no-debug 1474 root 20 0 447996 8968 6708 S 0.0 1.8 0:01.16 /usr/sbin/NetworkManager --no-daemondaemon 1 root 20 0 127992 6612 4128 S 0.0 1.3 0:03.88 /usr/lib/systemd/systemd --switched-root --system --deserialize 21 1499 root 20 0 102904 5512 3456 S 0.0 1.1 0:00.02 /sbin/dhclient -d -q -sf /usr/libexec/nm-dhcp-helper -pf /var/run/dhclient-eth0.pid -lf /var/lib/NetworkManager/dhclient-+ 2818 root 15 -5 13004 1416 1208 S 0.0 0.3 0:00.05 /bin/bash /opt/beyond.sh

 Benefits of changing

-By explicitly specifying the priority, you can allocate CPU resources to other processes with higher priority.
+By explicitly specifying the priority, you can allocate CPU resources to other processes with higher priority

-When do you use it?
+When should you use it?

-• When performing heavy batch processing
+• When running heavy batch processing

-And so on...
+And so on..

 What's so nice about this nice command...?